Economic sustainability

 Sustainable Development Goals

 The SDGs, or Sustainable Development Goals were adopted in 2015 by all UN member states and serve as guidance to ensure prosperity and peace for all, build partnerships, provide a dignified life without poverty and inequality, or protect the environment.
+We have selected the goals that we believe are the most important to us and our stakeholders and that can have a truly positive impact on the society in which we do business.

 Sustainable Development Goals